APNewsBreak: Airbnb agrees to provide host records to Hawaii

 HONOLULU (AP) — Airbnb Inc. has agreed to provide Hawaii with records of many of its island hosts as the state tries to track down vacation rental operators who haven’t been paying their taxes.

 Airbnb and the state Department of Taxation reached the agreement last week after negotiating the scope of a subpoena sought by the state.
 First Circuit Court Judge Bert Ayabe approved the agreement.

-He’s also due to evaluate the state’s claim that there are a significant number of hosts who haven’t been paying their taxes.
-A hearing before Ayabe has been scheduled for Wednesday.
+Ayabe still must rule on whether the state has met the requirements for serving the subpoena.
+A hearing before the judge has been scheduled for Wednesday.

 The state needs the court’s permission to serve the subpoena because its investigation targets a group of taxpayers and not specific individuals.